-In promoting the rights of children, BethBC recognizes its responsibility to protect them from all forms of harm, including abuse, exploitation, violence, and bad practice.
+In promoting the rights of children, BethBC recognizes its responsibility to protect them from all forms of harm, including abuse, exploitation, violence, and bad practice, knowing that no policy can provide complete protection.
 BethBC also seeks to ensure that these children are treated with dignity and respect at all times and empowered to take an active role in the decisions that affect them.